AbiruEkanayaka/MemFlux/README.md

 4.  **Persistence Engine:** To prevent data loss, every write operation is first serialized and written to a **Write-Ahead Log (WAL)** file (`memflux.wal`) on disk.
     *   The client receives an "OK" confirmation only after the write has been committed to the WAL.
-    *   When the WAL file grows beyond a certain threshold, the server performs a **snapshot**: it writes the entire current state of the in-memory database to a new snapshot file (`memflux.snapshot`) and then truncates the WAL.
+    *   When the WAL file grows beyond a certain threshold, the server performs a **non-blocking snapshot**.
+It switches writes to a secondary overflow WAL (`memflux.wal.overflow`) while a background task writes the entire current database state to a new snapshot file (`memflux.snapshot`).
+    *   After the snapshot is successfully created, the original, now-inactive WAL is truncated.
+This two-file approach ensures that I/O-intensive snapshotting never blocks incoming write commands.
-    *   On startup, the server restores its state by loading the latest snapshot and then replaying any subsequent entries from the WAL.
+    *   On startup, the server restores its state by loading the latest snapshot and then replaying any subsequent entries from the WAL files.

 5.  **SQL Query Engine Pipeline:**
     *   **Parser:** The raw SQL string is tokenized and parsed into an **Abstract Syntax Tree (AST)**, which is a tree-like representation of the query structure.